Cryoanalgesia to Prevent Acute and Chronic Pain Following Mastectomy and Limb Amputation: A Randomized, Double-Masked, Sham-Controlled Study

 All subjects would continue to receive standard and customary postoperative analgesics, so there is no risk of subjects receiving a lower degree of analgesia than if they otherwise did not enroll in the study.
 The cryoneurolysis procedure will be done in addition to our current UCSD standard practice.

-Subjects will be individuals undergoing unilateral mastectomy or limb amputation.
+Subjects will be individuals undergoing unilateral or bilateral mastectomy or limb amputation.
 Those who consent to participate in this study will have standard preoperative peripheral nerve blocks administered and catheters inserted: paravertebral blocks or a fascial plane block (e.g., erector spinae plane block) for mastectomy, femoral/sciatic for lower limb amputation, and brachial plexus (or terminal nerves) for upper limb amputation.

 Treatment group assignment (randomization).
 Subjects with successfully-administered peripheral nerve blocks (defined by sensory changes in the appropriate nerve distribution) will be allocated to one of two possible treatments:

 Randomization will be stratified by surgery type (mastectomy, upper limb amputation, and lower limb amputation).
 Computer-generated randomization lists will be used to create sealed, opaque randomization envelopes with the treatment group assignment enclosed in each envelope labeled with the randomization number.